Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

     6a -- No --> 1
 ```

-> **Warning**:
-> The CLI-based bootstrapper (default for console applications) is designed to be non-interactive and performs the prompt step using an environment variable.
-> This is done so as to avoid imposing blocking operations, which may be undesirable in traditionally stateless command line applications.
-> If you want to change this behavior, you can disable the prompt entirely using the [`<BootstrapperPromptRequired>`](#disable-confirmation-prompt) project property.

 ### Application resources

 When the bootstrapper is created, the build task copies all native resources from the target assembly into the application host.